lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 At that point we can use the `sum` built-in function to sum all the arguments.
 This solution makes the whole test suite pass without errors, so it is correct.

 Pay attention here, please.
 In TDD a solution is not correct when it is beautiful, when it is smart, or when it uses the latest feature of the language.
 All these things are good, but TDD wants your code to pass the tests.
 So, your code might be ugly, convoluted, and slow, but if it passes the test it is correct.
 This in turn means that TDD doesn't cover all the needs of your software project.
-Delivering fast routines, for example, might be part of the advantage you have on your competitors, but it is not really testable with the TDD methodology.
+Delivering fast routines, for example, might be part of the advantage you have on your competitors, but it is not really testable with the TDD methodology[^testit].

-Note: yes, you can test it running a function and measuring the execution time.
+[^testit]: yes, you can test it running a function and measuring the execution time.
 This however, depends too much on external conditions, so typically performance testing is done in a completely different way.

 Part of the TDD methodology, then, deals with "refactoring", which means changing the code in a way that doesn't change the outputs, which in turns means that all your tests keep passing.
 Once you have a proper test suite in place, you can focus on the beauty of the code, or you can introduce smart solutions according to which the language allows you to do.